Skip to main content

 For most protocols, no. California telehealth rules let a state-licensed provider evaluate you online, prescribe if appropriate, and have a licensed compounding pharmacy ship the medication.
 An in-person clinic visit is a personal preference, not a regulatory requirement.

-No. PeRx does not require lab work to start.
+It depends on the peptide, and most require no labs to start.
 The 5-minute health assessment plus a California-licensed provider review is enough for the vast majority of protocols.
 Many South Bay patients bring a Function Health, Quest, or LabCorp panel, which helps but is not required.
-If you and your provider add monitoring later, Quest and LabCorp draw sites are spread across San Jose, Santa Clara, Sunnyvale, and Campbell.
+If you and your provider add monitoring later, draw sites are spread across San Jose, Santa Clara, Sunnyvale, and Campbell.

 Local NAD+ IV drips in the San Jose area commonly run in the $600-plus range per session, and a weekly cadence adds up quickly.
 A subcutaneous NAD+ protocol delivers the same coenzyme without the drip chair or the per-session fee, and PeRx ships it ready to use for a fraction of the annual cost.
 The IV chair is a preference, not a requirement.

-PeRx peptides are prescription medications compounded in FDA-regulated pharmacies under a California-licensed provider review, with sterility and potency standards.
-Research-chemical products are unregulated, frequently labeled "not for human use," carry no pharmacy oversight or testing, and involve no clinician.
-The price gap reflects the gap between a prescription medication and an unregulated chemical, which is exactly the kind of distinction a spec-sheet buyer should care about.
+One is medicine and one is unregulated inventory.
+PeRx peptides are prescription medications, compounded in FDA-regulated pharmacies to sterility and potency standards after a California-licensed provider reviews your health assessment.
+Research-chemical sites ship product labeled "not for human use" with no pharmacy oversight, no verifiable testing, and no clinician anywhere in the chain, which is exactly the kind of distinction a spec-sheet buyer should care about.

 Yes.
 California-licensed telehealth can prescribe to any California address.
 PeRx ships to every Santa Clara County zip code, including San Jose, Santa Clara, Sunnyvale, Cupertino, Campbell, Los Gatos, Saratoga, Milpitas, Morgan Hill, and Gilroy, plus the wider Bay Area and statewide.

 Adults 21 and older who complete the health assessment and are approved by a California-licensed provider.
-PeRx does not prescribe GLP-1 weight-loss drugs such as semaglutide or tirzepatide; the catalog is focused on peptides for recovery, sleep, longevity, cognition, skin, and sexual health.
+The catalog focuses on peptides for recovery, sleep, longevity, cognition, skin, and sexual health.
+PeRx also prescribes injectable semaglutide and tirzepatide for weight management.

 Related Guides